Harold Snepsts: Playing career

-A "stay-at-home defender," Snepsts played his junior hockey for the Edmonton Oil Kings and was selected 59th overall by the Vancouver Canucks in the 1974 NHL amateur draft.
+A "stay-at-home defender", Snepsts played his junior hockey for the Edmonton Oil Kings and was selected 59th overall by the Vancouver Canucks in the 1974 NHL amateur draft.
 He made a strong impression during his first training camp, and appeared in 27 games for the Canucks in 1974–75, recording his first NHL goal.
 In 1975–76, he became a regular for the Canucks, appearing in 78 games and recording three goals and 18 points.
-He would quickly become a fan favourite for his hard-working, effective, blue-collar defensive game as well as his likeable personality and large moustache.
+He quickly became a fan favourite for his hard-working, effective, blue-collar defensive game as well as his likeable personality and large moustache.

 Through the late 1970s and early 1980s, Snepsts was Vancouver's most effective defender.
-His physical, error-free brand of hockey saw him selected to the NHL All-Star Game in 1977 and 1982, and he was named the club's top defender four times in five years between 1977 and 1982.
+His physical style of play and very low rate of errors saw him selected to the NHL All-Star Game in 1977 and 1982, and he was named the club's top defender four times in five years between 1977 and 1982.
 He also showed improvement offensively, scoring a career-high 31 points in 1978–79, and on February 2, 1980 became the first defender in club history to score on a penalty shot.

-Throughout this period, however, the Canucks were one of the weaker franchises in the NHL.
+Throughout this period, the Canucks were one of the weaker franchises in the NHL.
 However, they caught fire late in the 1981–82 season and went on an extended playoff run, reaching the Stanley Cup Finals.
-Snepsts, along with goalie Richard Brodeur, was the heart-and-soul of the team defensively and was a tower of strength during the playoff run.
-However, he would commit a terrible turnover in overtime of the first game of the finals against the New York Islanders which led to the winning goal by Mike Bossy, and the club was swept in four games.
+Snepsts, along with goalie Richard Brodeur, was the heart and soul of the team defensively and was a tower of strength during the playoff run, but he committed a terrible turnover in overtime of the first game of the finals against the New York Islanders, which led to a winning goal by Mike Bossy, and the Islanders swept the Canucks in four games.

 The 1982–83 season would be a disaster for Snepsts, as he missed 30 games due to a number of injuries, and was also suspended five games for fighting Doug Risebrough under the stands at the Pacific Coliseum.
 He would have a better year in 1983–84, but at the end of the season was a victim of General Manager Harry Neale's youth movement on the blueline and, in a highly unpopular move, was dealt to the Minnesota North Stars.
 He left Vancouver as the club's all-time leader in games played and penalty minutes, although Stan Smyl would break those records a few years later.